raphtis/helpdesk/README.md

 # Help Desk App

-A cimple app for users to create tickets and view/add updates/status changes for related issues.
+A simple app for users to create tickets and view/add updates/status changes for related issues.

 ## Tech Stack